History of the telephone: Invention of the telephone

 Credit for the invention of the electric telephone is frequently disputed, and new controversies over the issue have arisen from time to time.
-Antonio Meucci, Alexander Graham Bell, and Elisha Gray amongst others, have all been credited with the telephone's invention.
+Antonio Meucci, Philipp Reis, Alexander Graham Bell, and Elisha Gray amongst others, have all been credited with the telephone's invention.
 The early history of the telephone became and still remains a confusing morass of claims and counterclaims, which were not clarified by the huge number of lawsuits filed in order to resolve the patent claims of the many individuals and commercial competitors.
 The Bell and Edison patents, however, were commercially decisive, because they dominated telephone technology and were upheld by court decisions in the United States.

 The modern telephone is the result of the work of many people.
 Alexander Graham Bell was, however, the first to patent the telephone, as an "apparatus for transmitting vocal or other sounds telegraphically".
 Bell has most often been credited as the inventor of the first practical telephone.
 Johann Philipp Reis coined the term "telephon".
 Models of it were sent abroad, to London, Dublin, Tiflis, and other places.
 It became a subject for popular lectures, and an article for scientific cabinets.
-Edison credited him as the "first inventor of the telephone."
+Edison credited him as the "first inventor of the telephone".

-The Italian-American inventor and businessman Antonio Meucci has been recognized by the U.S. House of Representatives for his contributory work on the telephone.
+The Italian inventor and businessman Antonio Meucci has been recognized by the U.S. House of Representatives for his contributory work on the telephone.
 Several other controversies also surround the question of priority of invention for the telephone.

 The Elisha Gray and Alexander Bell telephone controversy considers the question of whether Bell and Gray invented the telephone independently and, if not, whether Bell stole the invention from Gray.
 This controversy is narrower than the broader question of who deserves credit for inventing the telephone, for which there are several claimants.

 The Canadian Parliamentary Motion on Alexander Graham Bell article reviews the controversial June 2002 United States House of Representatives resolution recognizing Meucci's contributions 'in' the invention of the telephone (not 'for' the invention of the telephone).
 The same resolution was not passed in the U.S. Senate, thus labeling the House resolution as "political rhetoric".
 A subsequent counter-motion was unanimously passed in Canada's Parliament 10 days later which declared Bell its inventor.
 This webpage examines critical aspects of both the parliamentary motion and the congressional resolution.